hundin-billig/python-network-scripts/Simple Port Scanner/readme.txt

 This is a rudimentary ping program, and will take time due to lack of threads.
-It will print the RTT time of the active IP addresses.
+It will iterate through the entire IP range and print the RTT time of the active IP addresses.
+Do not scan any networks that you do not have permission to scan....you can be held liable for breaking any civil, state, or national laws against hacking.